-Darkling beetles tend to walk with their heads down, as if they cannot see where they are going.
+Darkling beetles tend to walk with their heads down, as if they are looking for lost glasses.
 This results in their abdomen being lifted higher than the head.
 Many stand still if disturbed, but eventually raise their back end into to air in preparation for defense.
 They are capable of discharging a foul-smelling secretion from the tip of the abdomen toward a would-be attacker.
-This advantage is also seen in skunks, so this beetle is also known as a Skunk Beetle.
+This advantage is also seen in skunks, so this type of beetle is also known as a Skunk Beetle.
 A face-full of this disgusting chemical usually scares off predators.
 That said, there is a species of field mouse that feeds on Darkling Beetles and has been countering such attacks by holding the beetle's butt down to the ground and biting its head off first.